 A hemorrhagic stroke occurs when a blood vessel in your brain leaks or ruptures.

 An ischemic stroke occurs when the blood vessels in your brain become narrowed or blocked.
 This is the most common cause of a stroke.

 Sometimes referred to as a ministroke, a TIA occurs when there is a temporary decrease in blood flow to the brain.
 This type of stroke usually occurs when a blood clot or debris temporarily blocks the flow of blood.

 You may be at risk of having a stroke if you have a history of high blood pressure or high cholesterol.

 Signs and symptoms of a stroke can vary.
 Common symptoms include:

 - Difficulty walking

 If you or a loved one is experiencing these symptoms, call 911 or go to the nearest emergency room.
 Delaying treatment may affect long-term outcomes.

-When needed, Dr. Banerjee also provides disease-specific medication, such as medication to control hypertension or lower cholesterol, to reduce your risk of having a stroke.
+When needed, the team also provides disease-specific medication, such as medication to control hypertension or lower cholesterol, to reduce your risk of having a stroke.